arsys-internet/terraform-provider-arsys-baremetal/docs/data-sources/privateNetwork.md

 # arsys-baremetal\_private_network

 The **PrivateNetworks data source** can be used to search and return all existing private networks.
-Also, can be used to search for and return an existing private network.
+Also, it can be used to search for and return an existing private network.
 You can provide a string for the id parameter which will be compared with created private networks.
 If a single match is found, it will be returned.
-If it is not found an error will be returned.
+If it is not found, an error will be returned.

 ## Example Usage